ethanis/nitpicker/README.md

 Paths prefixed with `~` indicate only _edited_ files will match.
 For example, `~sources/*.nupkg` will match when an existing file with the file extension `.nupkg` is edited in the `sources/` directory, but would not match when a `.nugpkg` file is added or deleted in the `sources/` directory.

-Please note the following points about path filters:

-- When specifying multiple path filters, _order is important_.
-The first matching (inclusion or exclusion) path filter will determine if the comment applies to the PR.

 ## Development

 Install the dependencies